neven-h/my-task-manager-app/README.md

 # Task Manager App - drpitz.club

-Personal Assistant Task Management System with Hebrew support - that i created using Claude Code and cursor.
+Personal Assistant Task Management System with Hebrew support - that I created using Claude Code and cursor.

 ## Features
 - ✅ Task tracking with categories and tags